World Cup 2018

 Every team will play least 3 matches during the group stages.
 These are fraught with excitement and often heated.
 A win gets 3 points, a draw gets 1, and a loss gets 0, just like league play.
 The top 2 teams in each group proceed to the knockout stage, which is when the real World Cup 2018 excitement begins.
 World Cup odds are dynamic and change as results pour in even at this early stage.

 Once the knockout rounds begin, there can be no draws.
 Extra time and penalties will decide each and every match with the winner proceeding and the losing team packing up and heading home.
 There will be 16 teams when the knockout rounds begin.

 After the round of 16, we enter the quarterfinals with 8 teams left.
 The excitement at this stage is palpable and the intensity of the games goes into overdrive as an atmosphere of feverish competition descends upon the already charged tournament.

 From the quarter-finals, only 4 teams will make it to the semis.
 After these are played, we are left with the final match in the World Cup where 2 teams will play to the death to be crowned world kings of football for 4 years.

-There are betting opportunities at every stage of the World Cup, from the first qualifiers through to the finals.
+There are betting opportunities at every stage of the World Cup, from the first qualifiers through to the finals and that’s what makes the World Cup 2018 betting strategy so exciting.
 While casual football fans tend to start paying attention after the group qualifiers, they are missing out on endless opportunities to profit from the games that take place before the world turns its full attention to the World Cup.
 World Odds are often best at the early stages – for example, a German win, which is likely, is currently selling at 11/2!

 Did you know: The winners of the World Cup don’t only get to go down in history, but also get to take home a whopping $35 million.
 That has to be taken in content, however, because during the 2014 cup FIFA took in more than $4 billion.
 Not bad!